Cory Lidle: Major leagues

-Lidle "became known for his outspoken nature, challenging the legitimacy of Barry Bonds’s home run records" in a 2006 interview.
+Lidle "became known for his outspoken nature, challenging the legitimacy of Barry Bonds's home run records" in a 2006 interview.

-On October 7, in his final game (Game Four of the 2006 ALDS), Lidle lasted only an inning and a third, allowing three earned runs on four hits as the Yankees lost to the Detroit Tigers, 8-3.
-He was criticized for telling a reporter, "We got matched up with a team that, I think, was a little more ready to play than we were," which was taken by some as a jab at manager Joe Torre.
+On October 7, in his final game (Game Four of the 2006 ALDS), Lidle lasted only an inning and a third, allowing three earned runs on four hits as the Yankees lost to the Detroit Tigers, 8–3.
+He was criticized for telling a reporter, "We got matched up with a team that, I think, was a little more ready to play than we were", which was taken by some as a jab at manager Joe Torre.
 For damage control, he called the radio talk show Mike and the Mad Dog and gave an extended defense of himself and the Yankees; the interview became contentious.

-In his major league career, Lidle had a 82-72 record with a 4.57 earned run average.
+In his major league career, Lidle had an 82–72 record with a 4.57 earned run average.

 Personal life

-Lidle was married and had one son.
-He and his wife, Melanie (nee Varela), were married in 1997.
-Their son, Christopher Taylor Lidle, was born September 18, 2000.
+Lidle married his wife Melanie (nee Varela) in 1997, and their son, Christopher Taylor Lidle, was born on September 18, 2000.

 Lidle was a descendant of Robert Fulton, the inventor of the steamboat, as reflected in his middle name.
 Lidle's twin brother, Kevin, also played baseball, as a catcher and pitcher for various minor league teams between 1992 and 2002, and for an independent team in 2005.

 Death

-On October 11, 2006, Lidle and co-pilot/flight instructor Tyler Stanger were flying a Cirrus SR20 airplane when it crashed into the Belaire Apartments complex at 524 East 72nd Street on New York City's Upper East Side, killing them both.
+On October 11, 2006, just four days after the Yankees' season ended with a loss to the Detroit Tigers in the 2006 ALDS, Lidle and co-pilot/flight instructor Tyler Stanger were flying a Cirrus SR20 airplane when it crashed into the Belaire Apartments complex at 524 East 72nd Street on New York City's Upper East Side, killing them both.
 The plane was flying above the East River past the Queensboro Bridge toward restricted airspace.
 A strong wind from the east due to an incoming front caused the plane to be blown into the building as it was making a 180-degree turn.
-In addition to the deaths of Lidle and Stanger, 26 were injured in the accident, about half of them New York City firefighters.
+In addition to the deaths of Lidle and Stanger, 26 people were injured in the accident, about half of them New York City firefighters.

 Lidle was the third Yankee to die in a plane crash.
 The prior two were catcher Thurman Munson (on August 2, 1979) and pitcher Jim Hardin (on March 9, 1991).
 Yankees owner George Steinbrenner described Lidle's death as a "terrible and shocking tragedy that has stunned the entire Yankees organization" and offered his condolences to Lidle's wife and six-year-old son.
-On October 12, 2006, before the 2006 NLCS game in New York City between the New York Mets and the St. Louis Cardinals, both teams and all spectators observed a moment of silence in Lidle's memory.
+On October 12, 2006, before Game 1 of the 2006 NLCS in New York City between the New York Mets and the St. Louis Cardinals, both teams and all spectators observed a moment of silence in Lidle's memory.

 The Yankees wore black armbands during the entire 2007 season in memory of Lidle.
 On April 2, 2007, Cory's widow Melanie and his son Christopher both threw the ceremonial first pitch on Opening Day at Yankee Stadium.